telerik/xamarin-forms-docs/controls/datagrid/columns/columns-nested-properties.md

 In addition, the DataGrid control provides the following property:
 * **ListenForNestedPropertyChange** *(bool)*: Allows the DataGrid to listen for changes of the nested properties' values.
 By default it is *false*.

->tip In case you don't need live updates of the nested properties, you could disable this feature due to optimization purposes.
+>tip ListenForNestedPropertyChange is false due to optimization purposes, you could enable it in case you'd need to update the nested properties' values.

 ## Example